Rudra-prasad-tarai/Hackathon25Rocketry/README.md

 # Hackathon25Rocketry
-This repo contains all the files executed during our hackathon.
+This repo contains all the files executed during our Vibe Coding hackathon at iiserB